Mobile Testing with Effective App Testing Tools

 - Localized features

-Additionally, testing on real devices promises accurate results every time – not the case with virtual machines which can throw up false positives.
+Additionally, testing on real devices on BrowserStack as represented above, promises accurate results every time – unlike virtual machines, which can throw up false positives.

-When it comes to mobile testing, real devices are irreplaceable.
-In case testers cannot access an in-house real device lab, they can choose cloud-based testing services that offer real devices, browsers, and operating systems.
+- When it comes to mobile testing, real devices are irreplaceable.
+If testers cannot access an in-house real device lab, they can choose cloud-based testing services that offer real devices, browsers, and operating systems.

-BrowserStack provides multiple options for online mobile testing, both for websites and apps.
+BrowserStack provides manual and automated options for online mobile testing for websites and apps.

-Live: BrowserStack Live offers 2000+ browsers and devices for testing.
-That means, while testing websites on mobile devices, testers can choose from a wide range of latest and legacy devices to run their website.
-Each device is also installed with multiple browsers (Chrome, Firefox, Safari, Opera, IE, etc.) as well as multiple versions of each browser.
+- BrowserStack Live offers 3000+ device-browser-OS combinations for testing.
+That means, while testing websites on mobile devices, QA can choose from a wide range of latest and legacy devices to run their website.
+Each machine is also installed with multiple browsers (Chrome, Firefox, Safari, Opera, IE, etc.) and multiple versions of each browser.

-Automate: BrowserStack Automate offers a cloud Selenium grid of 2000+ real browsers and devices to test on.
-Simply sign up, log in, choose the mobile device, and start running automated test cases on it.
-Use parallel testing to run tests on multiple devices simultaneously in order to get accurate results faster.
+- BrowserStack Automate offers a cloud Selenium grid of3000+ real browsers and devices to test on.
+Sign up, log in, choose the mobile device, and start running automated test cases.
+Use parallel testing and test automation frameworks to run tests on multiple devices simultaneously to get accurate results faster.

-App Live: BrowserStack App Live is used for testing mobile apps.
-In this case, testers can upload apps to real Android and iOS devices of their choice in order to test their performance in real-world conditions.
+- BrowserStack App Live is used for testing mobile apps.
+Testers can upload apps to their real Android and iOS devices to test their performance in real-world conditions.
 This includes testing native device features such as natural gestures, geolocation, connectivity, localization, etc.

-App Automate: BrowserStack App Automate is built for automated testing of mobile apps.
-Using Appium, testers can speed up their test cycles.
+- BrowserStack App Automate is built for the mobile test automation of native and hybrid mobile apps to speed up and reduce testing cycles.
 They can also use parallel testing to run multiple tests on different devices simultaneously.
-They can also integrate with BrowserStack using Appium, Espresso, XCUITest, and EarlGrey.
-Testers can also access a plethora of debugging tools such as text logs, video recordings, and screenshots.
+They can also integrate with BrowserStack using Appium, Espresso, and XCUITest.
+Testers can also access many debugging tools, such as text logs, video recordings, and screenshots.

 Mobile testing can seem like a daunting task, at least initially.
-It can take a while to figure out what devices to test on, and how to find the right balance of manual and automated testing.
-However, once the plans are laid and the right tools are used, mobile testing will go a long way in ensuring a desirable user experience globally, and lending credibility to a website or app.
+It can take a while to figure out what devices to test on and how to find the right balance between manual and automated testing.
+However, once the plans are laid and the right tools are used, mobile testing will go a long way in ensuring a desirable user experience globally and lending credibility to a website or app.